curvegrid/go-ethereum-wiki/Geth.md

 ## Capabilities

-By installing and running `geth`, you can take part in the ethereum live testnet and
+By installing and running `geth`, you can take part in the ethereum frontier live testnet and
-* mine real ether (at 10% of normal reward)
+* mine real ether
 * transfer funds between addresses
 * create contracts and send transactions
 * explore block history
 * and much much more

-## Safety

-Frontier is a live testnet.
-It is here to help us prepare for the main release.

-* We fully expect instability and consensus flaws in the client, some of which may be exploitable
-* As curators, we fully reserve the right to ignore blocks at our discretion
-* As curators, from a final block that we solely determine, we will preserve all non-contract (i.e. code-less) account balances above the value of 1 ETH into the Homestead Genesis block

 ## Install